NickAkincilar/QlikSense-Task-Failure-Email-Alerts/README.md

 ![](https://github.com/NickAkincilar/QlikSense-Task-Failure-Email-Alerts/blob/master/images/ScreenshotV14a.png)

 1. To Assign individual emails for alerting, first create a custom property.
 Check for Reload Tasks and populate with email addresses.
+Make sure to use the same property name in the Alert tool's Configurion screen.
 ![](https://github.com/NickAkincilar/QlikSense-Task-Failure-Email-Alerts/blob/master/images/QMC_property.png)